observIQ/terraform-provider-bindplane/docs/index.md

 The BindPlane provider is used to configure your [BindPlane OP](https://observiq.com/solutions/bindplane-op/) resources.

-To learn the basics of Terraform using this provider, follow the hands-on [get started tutorials](https://developer.hashicorp.com/terraform/tutorials/gcp-get-started/infrastructure-as-code).
+To learn the basics of Terraform using follow the hands-on [get started tutorials](https://developer.hashicorp.com/terraform/tutorials/gcp-get-started/infrastructure-as-code).

 ## Provider Configuration